 Retinol is often used by people over the age of 30 that maintain a skincare routine, or have at least considered using it.
 But are there any real benefits to using retinol?
-Does it really prevent aging and reduce wrinkles?
-Is it even safe?
+Does it really prevent aging and reduce fine lines and wrinkles?
+Is it even safe, even for sensitive skin?
 What are the dangers of retinol cream?

 Retinol is a derivative of vitamin A that is entirely synthetic.
 This vitamin group is fat-soluble and is found most abundantly in eggs, carrots, and sweet potatoes.
 When retinol is applied topically, or on the outermost layer of the skin, it converts into what is known as retinoic acid by particular enzymes that are in the skin.